All articles

 The three pillars of food safety

-When it comes to a food safety audit, there are three areas that business owners should be thinking about:
+When it comes to a food safety audit, there are three areas that business owners should be thinking about.
+Here's how each of these plays a role in HACCP certification:

 1. Hygiene in the production area